-Given these lines of cases, the substantial costs associated with litigating a major coverage case, and the tactical complexities of having to simultaneously deal with claims from a cyber loss and an insurance dispute, businesses have sought more clearly applicable coverages.
-Insurers have responded by developing insurance products specifically designed to respond to cyber issues with a panoply of names such as network risk policies, cyber insurance, network security liability, privacy liability, and data loss policies.15 Insurers have also developed endorsements to traditional policies that may extend
+Given the substantial costs associated with litigating a major coverage case, and the tactical complexities of having to simultaneously deal with claims from a cyber loss and an insurance dispute, businesses have sought more clearly applicable coverages.
+Insurers have responded by developing insurance products specifically designed to respond to cyber issues with a panoply of names such as network risk policies, cyber insurance, network security liability, privacy liability, and data loss policies.
+12 Insurers have also developed